selfage/cli/README.md

 Please make sure it's run from the directory where your tsconfig.json is defined.

-If you specified `incremental: true` in your tsconfig.json, `tsBuildInfoFile` will not be respected and will be overriden by `${filename}.tsbuildinfo`.
+If you specified `incremental: true` in your tsconfig.json, `tsBuildInfoFile` will not be respected and will be overriden by `<file>.tsbuildinfo`.

 Respect merging base tsconfig via `extends`.

 ```
 $ selfage compile -h

 Usage: selfage compile|cpl [options] <file>

 Compile a single TypeScript source file while respecting compilerOptions in tsconfig.json.
-The file type can be neglected and is always fixed as '.ts'.
+Its file ext can be neglected and is always fixed as .ts.

 Options:
+  -c, --tsconfig-file <file>            The file path to tsconfig.json.
+If not provided, it will try to look for it at the current working directory.
+  -s, --supplementary-files <files...>  Supplementary files to be compiled together with the source file.
   -h, --help                            display help for command
 ```

 ## Clean